Barqawiz/Snnapy2-Filters/README.md

 3. FacePainter: helper functions for drawing on top of images based on the received keypoints.

 <img height="300px" src="snappy2/resource/example/arch.png" alt="[ Snappy2 Structure ]"/>

+The library is designed to be easy and has several code examples to help users get started quickly.

 ## Requirements
 ### Pip setup